LinKo17/blog/README.md

 I built authentication system ,authorization system , email validation system and sending email from website system for this website .

+To run this project run this commend in terminal => php artisan migrate

 Admin account for this project => name : admin , password : 12345678 ,